Prajwal115/palma/README.md

 - uses reason instead of just metrics.
 - builds honesty & trust over time.

 We utilise Foot-in-the-Door technique and consistency bias: The idea being if the user commits to a "truthful persona" through easy, indirect questions, they are more likely to maintain that integrity when things get personal (like what they ate).
-Thus reducing the false reporting drastically.
+Thus helping reduce false reporting.

 ## Core Features
 - Calm onboarding with diet preferences and goals.
 - Daily reflection flow using _healthy_ questions.
-- Designed with emotional UX in mind, that is - to be heard.
+- Designed with emotional UX in mind. (focused on reflection, not judgment)
 - A daily Health Score based on consistency, value and balance, not perfection.
 - Food logging with positive framing (no red warnings).
 - Context-aware AI companion (non-medical use).